ybotspawn/Keep-ULauncher/Readme.md

 ## About

-This is a Google Keep launcher extension for the Ulauncher desktop assistant platform.
+This is a Google Keep launcher extension for the ULauncher desktop assistant platform.
 This project is currently a work in progress.

 ## Pre Installation